 Your experience at the lodge will be tailored to your interests.
 The sample four-day itinerary below was designed for National Geographic travelers and can be customized as you wish.

 Arrive at Gander International Airport, where you’ll be greeted by your Community Host—a local who will accompany you on the ferry and ground transfers to Fogo and tell you about island life along the way.
-Visit the captain’s deck on your ride across Hamilton Sound, and keep your eyes peeled for herds of caribou during your drive across the island.
+As you ride across Hamilton Sound, keep your eyes peeled for herds of caribou.
 Upon arrival at Fogo Island Inn, settle into your suite.
 This evening, savor gourmet Newfoundland cuisine while taking in views over the wild North Atlantic through the floor-to-ceiling windows of the lodge dining room.
 Later this evening, unwind in the rooftop hot tub, soaking and stargazing while listening to the sound of the waves crashing against the rocky coastline below.

 Enjoy the warm pastries and coffee delivered to your door at daybreak, and later join other lodge guests for breakfast in the dining room.
 The rest of the morning is devoted to experiences exclusively offered to National Geographic travelers.
-Spend time with a Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
-After hearing a firsthand account of this pivotal period in Fogo’s history, head to the lodge cinema to watch a documentary on the resettlement.
-Then join a lodge chef on a hike to a root cellar to forage, and return to the kitchen to help prepare a seasonal dish for lunch.
+Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo Island families.
+After hearing a firsthand account of this pivotal period in Fogo’s history, head to the lodge cinema to watch a National Film Board of Canada (NFB) documentary on the resettlement.
+Then join a community host on a hike to a root cellar, later return indoors for another cultural immersion through a lesson in traditional preserve making with your host.
 This afternoon, head out on your choice of excursions.
 Depending on the season, you may wish to explore the island by bike, go snowshoeing, or take a boat trip to the nearby Little Fogo Islands.
 Savor a seasonal multi-course meal this evening, featuring ingredients from the ocean and foraged on the island—from spruce buds and seaweed to partridgeberries and chanterelles.

 Spring (April 1 to May 31): Springtime guests of Fogo Island are likely to see the first icebergs drifting by their windows and whales breaching just offshore.
 Get a closer look at these wonders while walking island footpaths, or should the pack ice have sufficiently melted from the harbours, take to the water for an optional cruise through Iceberg Alley.